Årnset

 The 0.87 km2 village has a population (2024) of 1,250 and a population density of 1437 PD/km2.

 Rissa Church, Rein Church, and Rein Abbey are all located in and around Årnset.
 Prior to 2020, the village was the administrative centre of the old Rissa Municipality (which is why the village is known as Rissa).
 On 1 January 2020, Rissa Municipality became part of Indre Fosen Municipality, and the village became the administrative centre of the new municipality.

+The head office of the intermunicipal waste management agency Fosen Renovasjon is situated in Årnset.